-The Company was incorporated on 13/03/2015 and registered with the Companies Registrar of the Republic of Cyprus under number HE 341520 as a private limited liability by shares company.
+The Company was incorporated on March 13, 2015 and registered with the Companies Registrar of the Republic of Cyprus under number HE 341520 as a private company limited by shares.
 The Company has been authorized by the Cyprus Securities and Exchange Commission (the "CySEC") under license number 281/15 to operate as a Cyprus Investment Firm ("CIF") and provide investment and ancillary services to its clients.